M2tecDev/slash-commands-example-bot/README.md

 # Slash Bot

-A small bot with some slash-commands
+A small bot with some slash commands